holycrap872/ucls-ml-ai/CourseMaterial/01_intro_to_data_sci/00_skills_assessment/lesson_plan.md

 ## Lesson Plan

 This is the first attempt at being technical in the class.
-The goal is to figure out where the students are along several dimensions.
+The goal is to figure out where the students are along several dimensions:

 1. How well do they setup a project's environment?
 2. How much do they remember about programming?